SchneiderInfosystems/FB4D/README.md

 ### Submodules

 **Important note about path changes:**
-Since introduction of Gemini AI (V1.6.5.631) the folder JOSE is moved to submodules/delphi-jose-jwt because the aditional submodule Delphi-Markup was added.
-After GIT pull please update both submodules with the Git Bash command `git submodule update --remote --merge` or use your favorit Git tool for this update.
+Since introduction of Gemini AI (V1.6.5.631) the folder JOSE is moved to submodules/delphi-jose-jwt because the additional submodule Delphi-Markup was added.
+After GIT pull please update both submodules with the Git Bash command `git submodule update --remote --merge` or use your favorite Git tool for this update.

 #### Delphi-JOSE-JWT